-So, how can organizations avoid the same flaws as the mentorship program that failed?
+So, how can organizations avoid the same flaws as the mentorship program that had failed?
 It boils down to three things, as far as I can determine.
 Some of them will necessitate additional management and resources.

 Conversations with Actions

-Be Focused on your Objectives
+Stay Focused on your Objectives

 Mentee: Prioritize actions and ideas that will help you enhance your skills or abilities and, as a result, get closer to your mentoring objectives.